lirena00/monochromate/README.md

 - **Fullscreen Support** - Seamlessly works with fullscreen content and videos
 - **Search & Filter** - Easily find and manage excluded sites with search functionality
 - **Minimal Interface** - Clean, modern UI with intuitive controls
+- **Temporary Disable** - Disable extension for specific period of time then re-enable it automatically
+- **Media-only page exclusion** - Media only page can be excluded

 ## 🛠️ **Development**